iotaledger/tips/text/0008-weighted-uniform-random-tip-selection/0008-weighted-uniform-random-tip-selection.md

 + Start date: 2020-03-09
 + RFC PR: [iotaledger/protocol-rfcs#0008](https://github.com/iotaledger/protocol-rfcs/pull/0008)

+### Notice: This RFC will be deprecated and replaced by a new RFC soon.

 # Summary

 Weighted Uniform Random Tip Selection on a subset enables a node to perform fast tip-selection to increase transaction throughput.